Community centre locations

 One-on-One Private Instruction - we will create a customized lesson just for you.
 60 minute session: $78.25.

 Semi-Private Private Instruction - a great opportunity to learn with a friend or family member!
 60 minute session: $60.25 per person.

-To book your private instruction session(s), you can either pick up in person or print off our Private Instruction Request Form and drop it off to the facility.
+To book your private instruction session(s), you can either pick up a form in person at TFAF or fill out our Private Instruction Request Form and send by email to – firstname.lastname@example.org.
 Once we have received your Private Instruction Request Form, one of our instructors will contact you to discuss your goals and availability.

 Rural South Recreation